JJF1962/MechaCar_Statistical_Analysis/README.md

 ![this is an image](https://github.com/JJF1962/MechaCar_Statistical_Analysis/blob/main/Resources/Delivery%203%20Each%20individual%20lot.PNG)

-However, The p-value result of 0.04168 in the Lot 3 clearly indicates that there is an statistical differential from the population mean of 1500, therefore this lot not comply with the quality standards and most the product must be improved or other action posible as a material rejection needs to be considered.
+However, The p-value result of 0.04168 in the Lot 3, is lower than 0,05, it clearly indicates that there is an statistical differential from the population mean of 1500, therefore this lot not comply with the quality standards and most the product must be improved or other action posible as a material rejection needs to be considered.

-## DEliverable 4: Comparing the MechaCar to the Competition
+## Deliverable 4: Comparing the MechaCar to the Competition
+The objective of this deliverable 4, is to desing a consultancy study that allow to compare MechaCar with a competitor, focusing in what will make the client decide to buy a NechaCar and not other car manufactured by a competitor

+### Metrics
+There are a lot of metrics that can be considered such as: cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.I will consider for the study as a consequence  the high cost of fuel, my selected variables will be fuel consumption in the highways and cities

+### Hypothesis
+The hypothesis that I will tray to stablish will be to find if the mpg performance is equal or different, parameter major efficency = tbetter solution
+* Different performance = Alternative Hypothesis
+* Equal performance  = Null Hypotesis

+##3 Dataset
+Three similar family vehicles, to be selected after discuss with MechaCar the sample of vehicules that represent their main interest or priority, offcourse as mentioned, it will be compare the fuel efficiency of MechaCar vehicules withr similar products manufactured by two competitors of MechaCar.
+Allso will be analized and decided the types of drivers, times and secenarios in order to collect the proper data for the analysis.

+### Statistical Test
+Vehicules  will be tested  indistintally in the city and the higways using the subset and other codes learned in this module.